ethereum/snake-charmers-tactical-manual/naming-things.md

 ```

-For longer names, avoid using plural names that only differ by one letter.
+For longer names, avoid using plural names that only differ by one letter since
+they often much

 ```python
 for lockfile_path in lockfile_paths: